Server Upgrades

 Migrating clients to a new server

-If you wanted to completely change the way the server is configured by regenerating the config file (for example, if you need to switch from self- signed to Let’s Encrypt certificates) you may need to stand up a completely new server (with a different DNS name, certificates, keys etc) and migrate existing clients to it.
+If you wanted to completely change the way the server is configured, for example if you need to switch from self- signed to Let’s Encrypt certificates, you can stand up a completely new server (with a different DNS name, certificates, keys etc.) and then migrate existing clients to it.
+Of course there are many other reasons why you might want to start with a new server and migrate existing clients to it.

 This method allows the orderly migration of Velociraptor clients from an old server to a new server by using a remote client upgrade.